davetcoleman/baxter_cpp/README.md

 ```
 roslaunch baxter_control baxter_rqt_control.launch
 ```
+This will provide you with easy ways to publish sine wave commands to the actuators, tune the PID controllers and visualize the performance.

 ### Run a Baxter gripper action server:
 Note: requires you have a gripper modeled in the Baxter URDF.
 This version of the URDF is available in the [baxter_with_gripper](https://github.com/davetcoleman/baxter_common/commits/baxter_with_gripper) branch of davetcoleman/baxter_common